canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 Our research and testing on themes and navigation have only increased since Canada.ca was first launch and we will continue to refine the navigation model.

-We've put together an overview of the testing we've done and research we've focused on over the past few years in [Canada.ca iterative improvements](https://canada-ca.github.io/category/2017/09/11/iterative-improvements.html).

 After 4 years, many of the bridges of topics and search are now in place and we're now shifting our focus to end-to-end task improvements.

-To learn more about iterative improvements we're making to the top canada.ca tasks, please see [How we're optimizing top tasks on Canada.ca](https://canada-ca.github.io/category/2017/08/21/optimization-overview.html).
+## Find out more

+We’re happy to share what we’ve learned.
+If you’ve got questions, email us at ux.eu@tbs-sct.gc.ca

+## Explore further

+* [Top task management on Canada.ca]() describes how we compiled the top 100 task list for Canada.ca and how we continue to improve it and use it to manage the website
+* We've put together an overview of the testing we've done and research we've focused on over the past few years in [Canada.ca iterative improvements](https://canada-ca.github.io/category/2017/09/11/iterative-improvements.html)
+* [How we're optimizing top tasks on Canada.ca](https://canada-ca.github.io/category/2017/08/21/optimization-overview.html) shares more about how we're focusing now on improving specific top tasks on Canada.ca
+* [Tree testing](https://www.nngroup.com/articles/tree-testing/) is a good primer from the Nielson Norman Group on how to conduct tree testing for website navigation
+* [New Thinking](http://gerrymcgovern.com/new-thinking/) is where Gerry McGovern posts weekly on a range of top task management and digital transformation themes
+* In [Why we say no to surveys and focus groups](https://www.dta.gov.au/blog/surveys-and-focus-groups/), Leisa Reichelt at Australia's Digital Transformation Agency describes the value their team gets from task-based usability testing